github-early-access/generate-build-provenance/README.md

 ### Identify Artifacts by Wildcard

-If you are generating multiple artifacts, you can generate build provenance for each artifact by using a wild card in the `subject-path` input.
+If you are generating multiple artifacts, you can generate build provenance for each artifact by using a wildcard in the `subject-path` input.

 ```yaml
 name: build-wildcard-with-provenance